Skip to main content

 Goal

-In this lab, we evolved the "Haiku Poet" into a structured analyzer.
-We used a Pydantic schema to force the agent to return data (JSON) instead of just text, and we used output_key to persist that data in the session state.
+In this lab, we built a Customer Support Analyzer.
+We used a Pydantic schema to force the agent to return structured data (JSON) containing the ticket category, sentiment, and summary, and we used output_key to persist that data in the session state.

 from pydantic import BaseModel